brianlinUM/youtube-timestamps/README.md

 Each video can be expanded to show its timestamps.
 When you click on an added timestamp on the extension popup, the current tab is changed to the video, starting at the timestamp.
 You can add a custom label to each timestamp as notes or to remember the timestamp's contents.
 The title for each video can also be changed.

 ### Shortcut Keys
-`CTRL+Q` (`⌘+⇧+E` on Macs): record current timestamp and add to extension.
+`CTRL+SHIFT+Q` (`⌘+⇧+E` on Macs): record current timestamp and add to extension.

 ## Project Details
-The project is currently implemented using Javascript, Vue and Bootstrap.
-It makes use of the Chrome Browser API.
+The project is currently implemented using Javascript, Vue (with Vuex for centralized state management) and Bootstrap.
+It makes use of the Chrome Browser API for persistent storage, inter-service communication, and hotkeys.
 Tools used in this project includes NPM and webpack.

 ### Organization